Because having a healthy set of teeth starts with what you put into your mouth, eating the right diet is important.

 - Grated cheddar cheese

 - Celery sticks with peanut butter (Celery is great for the teeth.
-The texture helps to act as a “toothbrush” for the teeth.)
+The texture acts as a “toothbrush” for the teeth.)

 - Fruit salad